Alternative names for prolactinoma

 A prolactinoma requires treatment only if it is causing symptoms related to high levels of prolactin in the blood level or because of its size.
 The aim of treatment is to normalise prolactin levels, reduce the size of large tumours and to restore normal pituitary function, thus improving quality of life.

-Most prolactinomas respond well to treatment with medication in tablet form.
-This treatment is very effective in both normalising prolactin levels in the blood and reducing the size of prolactinomas.
+Most prolactinomas respond well to medication in tablet form.
+This treatment is very effective in reducing prolactin secretion from the tumour and reducing the tumour size.
 Occasionally, surgery is necessary if a prolactinoma does not respond to medication or if the patient cannot tolerate the medication.

 Are there any side-effects to the treatment?

-Some patients with Parkinson’s disease taking large doses of cabergoline develop heart valve thickening and this has led to some discussion as to whether patients with prolactinomas should have regular ‘screening’ ultrasound scans of the heart (echocardiogram).
-It is important to note that the doses of cabergoline used in Parkinson’s disease are much higher than those used to treat prolactinomas (typically 3 g per day rather than 0.5–1 mg per week).
-Together with a number of reassuring studies that have recently been published on this issue, most endocrinologists do not routinely arrange regular echocardiograms and believe cabergoline is a very safe drug at low doses.
+Some patients with Parkinson’s disease who are taking large doses of cabergoline develop heart valve thickening and this has led to some discussion as to whether patients with prolactinomas should have regular ‘screening’ ultrasound scans of the heart (echocardiogram).
+It is important to note that the doses of cabergoline used in Parkinson’s disease are much higher than those used to treat prolactinomas

 What are the longer-term implications of a prolactinoma?

 The outcome for patients with prolactinomas is usually excellent as the majority respond well to medication.
-However, they will require regular monitoring by their GP and/or endocrinologist.
+However, they will require regular monitoring by their GP and/or an endocrinologist.
 As the prolactin level returns to normal the function of the ovaries and testes returns to normal, including recovery of fertility.
 Contraception should still be used in the normal way to prevent pregnancy.
-However, if conception is desired and pregnancy is confirmed, the doctor will usually ask the patient to stop taking the ‘dopamine agonist’ tablet.
-However, a small proportion of patients (generally those with larger tumours) will need to continue with dopamine agonist therapy during pregnancy.
+However, if conception is desired and pregnancy is confirmed, the doctor will usually ask the patient to stop taking dopamine agonist medication.
+A small proportion of patients (generally those with larger tumours) will need to continue with dopamine agonist therapy during pregnancy.
 The frequency of follow-up during pregnancy will depend on the size of the prolactinoma.

 Are there patient support groups for people with a prolactinoma?